 Lab Activity 2 - Developing JLA methods for priority setting in Lower and Middle Income Countries

-A JLA Priority Setting Partnership (PSP) is working to develop locally appropriate research priorities in Ethiopia, by bringing together both technical experts and experts from lived experience, regardless of social status, age, literacy level and internet access.
+JLA Priority Setting Partnerships (PSPs) are working to develop locally appropriate research priorities in Ethiopia and Uganda, by bringing together both technical experts and experts from lived experience, regardless of social status, age, literacy level and internet access.

 Questions and answers:

-Why is the PSP in Ethiopia in the JLA Lab and not considered a standard JLA PSP?
+Why are the PSPs in Ethiopia and Uganda in the JLA Lab and not considered a standard JLA PSP?

 How can the JLA ensure equality of voices in this context?

-The Steering Group of the PSP is supported by a JLA Adviser, who is working with the Steering Group to ensure equitable input from the perspectives of patients, carers and healthcare workers, and that the work is conducted in a fair and transparent way.
+The Steering Groups of both PSPs are being supported by a JLA Adviser.
+The Adviser and Steering Group members are working hard to ensure equitable input from the perspectives of patients, carers and healthcare workers, and that the work is done in a fair and transparent way.